Imshepherd/MxNetR-Convert-json-to-symbol/README.md

 # MxNet-Conver-json-to-symbol
 ## Convert network written in json format to mxnet symbol code
  If you have a pretrained model in mxnet format.
-Doing the Fine-tune with Pretrained Models works.
+Doing the Fine-tune with Pretrained Models work.

  You can use the example code below directly in the R console.